Gremlin982/Gremlin982/README.md

 You can call me Riza or Gremlin

-Just a Trans Lady that likes tech (ik how original)
+Just a trans Lady that likes tech (ik how original)

 Projects